petipapagaj/datactive/README.md

 # Why the DATActive?
 * Datactive is able to help when several identical databases have across the system with static data.
+* Note that works with SQL Server only

 # Usage
 ```